navcoin/NavHub/content/news/2018-07-30-navpi-memory-management-v1-0-9-release-notes.md

 ### SD swap

 As another temporary solution, we created an article on the Knowledge Base demonstrating how to enable the swap space on the SD card of the NavPi.
 The steps in the article were based on an article written by Justin Ellingwood of Digital Ocean and tested successfully on NavPi v1.0.8.
-While this approach did result in added stability for both the NavCoin daemon and the Chromium WebUI, it is not our recommended approach long-term.
+While this approach did result in added stability for both the NavCoin daemon and the Chromium WebUI, it is not our recommended approach long-term as this may cause the NavPi's SD Card to wear out faster.

 * [How to enable SD swap space on NavPi](https://info.navcoin.org/knowledge-base/navpi-sd-swap/) (NavCoin Knowledge Base)